andybuit/python_lambdas/README.md

 **Problem**: `ModuleNotFoundError` when Lambda executes

+**Solution**:
+- Check Terraform `source_dir` paths point to correct `src/` directories
-**Solution**: Ensure dependencies are included in Lambda package or use Lambda layers
+- Ensure dependencies are included in Lambda package or use Lambda layers

 #### 2. Permission Denied